carpentries-lab/good-enough-practices/_episodes/04-collaboration.md

 > - Specifies allowable copying and reuse
 > - Without a licence, people cannot legally reuse your code or data
 > - Different options for different goals and funder requirements (Apache, MIT, CC, ...)
-> - For example, this lesson is reusable with attribution under a Creative Commons Attribution (CC BY) 4.0 licence.
+> - For example, this lesson is reusable with attribution under a Creative Commons Attribution (CC BY) 4.0 licence
+> - Applies to all material in a project, e.g. data, text and code
 >
 {: .callout}